lucaboieru/mable-test/README.md

   - A page with an 'add new product' form.
   - A page with and 'edit product' form (precompleted) which opens when the edit button in the admin list view is clicked

+For the pages where the design is provided by us you'll find `.psd`s in the `Design` folder.
+Make sure you follow the design as much as possible (colors, dimensions, fonts, font sizes etc).
+For the other pages you'll have to come up with the design based on what we provided, keeping the same style.

+You will also have to make the whole website responsive for phones and tablets starting from the width of 320px.

+When you are done create a github repo and push the code there then send us the link to the repo.

+#### Good luck!

 ### API Endpoints

 Below you'll have the API endpoints defined; replace <your-key> with the string you'll get in your email along with this file.